norma13115/aisd-jse-conditional-statements-multichoice/README.md

 ## Description 📄

-In this project, you'll expand your knowledge of JavaScript conditional statements by learning how to use the `else if` structure.
+In this lab, you'll expand your knowledge of JavaScript conditional statements by learning how to use the `else if` structure.
 This will allow you to handle multiple conditions in your code, giving your program the ability to make more complex decisions.
 You'll learn that only one block is executed when a condition is met and how to use the `else` statement as a catch-all for any cases not covered by previous conditions.

 ## Expected Project Structure 🏗️